Emotional Management- 2015

 In the case where you tend to be less aware of emotions and express them less frequently, there are a number of things that we work on in therapy.
 First of all, it is often a good idea to familiarize yourself with the number of emotions that are possible, and I often have a client “google” emotions.
 Here is a sampling of what you will find: annoyed, impatient, irritated, frustrated, angry, critical, judgmental, fearful, disappointed, discouraged, inadequate, hurt, envious, jealous, tired, sad, unhappy, depressed, lonely, isolated, alienated, encouraged, eager, excited fascinated, optimistic, curious, interested, determined, persevering, patient, hopeful, secure, calm, relaxed, peaceful, understanding, caring, kind, compassionate, happy, joyful.

 Next it is helpful to increase your awareness of the emotions that you are experiencing, and also to focus on the different physical manifestation of each emotion.
 You can become better at naming emotions by recognizing the physical aspect of the emotion.
 For example, with frustration you might feel your jaw or your fists clench, or your arm or abdominal muscles tighten.
-With sadness you might become aware of a mild ache literally in the area of your heart.
+With sadness you might become aware of a mild ache literally in the area of your heart or feeling like you’re going to cry.

 After learning to feel and name your emotions, you then, in each particular situation, will want to look at the options for dealing with or expressing the emotion.
 It’s important to realize that you always have a number of options.
 Here are some possibilities: journal about the emotion, send an email, write a snail mail letter about the situation, prepare and formulate how you want to express your emotion, or formulate something to express right in the moment.